Zora Neale Hurston: Genius of the South

 She also found herself in opposition to many leading voices when it came to politics.
 Hurston was a lifelong Republican, and though against Jim Crow laws, was more committed to black self-sufficiency than to denouncing racism.
 “I am not tragically colored,” she wrote in 1928.
 “There is no great sorrow dammed up in my soul, nor lurking behind my eyes. . . .
 I do not belong to the sobbing school of Negrohood who hold that nature has somehow given them a lowdown dirty deal and whose feelings are all hurt about it.”
 Hurston even published a letter voicing her opposition to the Supreme Court’s Brown v.
 Board of Education ruling, arguing that black-only schools were not inherently inferior to mixed schools and were important for preserving African-American culture.

-Forty years after her death, one is left to wonder what Hurston would have made of all the posthumous acclaim her work has received since Alice Walker dusted off her grave, but perhaps a clue can be found in her most famous work.
+All these years later, one is left to wonder what Hurston would have made of all the posthumous acclaim her work has received since Alice Walker dusted off her grave, but perhaps a clue can be found in her most famous work.

 “There are years that ask questions,” she wrote in Their Eyes Were Watching God, “and years that answer.”